blendinteractive/Blend.Html.Lexer/Readme.md

 ================

 Blend.Html.Lexer is .NET Netstandard library for lexing HTML.
-This library is intended for when you need to manipulation HTML, without needing a full and valid DOM.
+This library is intended for when you need to manipulate HTML, without needing a full and valid DOM.

 For example, to replace all links starting with `http://` with `https://`: